paulczar/paulczar.github.io-source/content/blog/streaming-devopsdays-texas/index.md

 ### Captions

 The captioning team would see exactly the same feed as Ashton above.
 However we didn't want to capture anything directly from White Coat, instead they send a text stream to a [streaming text](https://www.streamtext.net) website.
-The website would show an auto-scrolling wall of text as the captioners did their thing.
+The website would show an auto-scrolling wall of text as the captionering team did their thing.
 I created an OBS Scene that contained a Browser source pointing at the text stream like so.

 > Note: There is an [OBS websocket plugin](https://github.com/EddieCameron/obs-websocket-streamtext-captions) to create a better interface to capturing from streamtext, but it involves setting up a NodeJS service and I didn't want climb that particular hill.

 ![OBS Scene for Captioning](./caption-scene.png)
 _The captions scene shows the whole stream text website._

-The captioners would blast carriage returns at the start of each day to ensure that when the captioning started it would be on the last two lines and the auto-scrolling would keep it there.
+The captioning team would blast carriage returns at the start of each day to ensure that when the captioning started it would be on the last two lines and the auto-scrolling would keep it there.
 This means we can add the `_captioning` scene above as a source into any scenes that we wished to display the captions and crop the source to show just the last two lines of the source.

 ![Captioning cropped out in session](./captions-in-session.png)